roscopecoltran/papernet-ops/docker/docs/DOCKER-PAPERNET.md

 It allows to:
 - Run a development docker container for Papernet back-end components
-- Wrap distribution version of its components into small sized and secured docker containers (scratch or alpine+gosu)
+- Wrap distribution binaries into a small sized and secured docker container (scratch or alpine 3.6 with gosu)

 ## Quick
 ```bash
 make compose.all
 ```

-## with Docker Compose
+## with Docker Compose (recommended)

 ### Builld 'DEV' container for Papernet 'BACK-END'
 ```bash